ultraio/docs-blockchain/docs/tutorials/docker/getting-started.md

 ## Goal

-The goal of this tutorial is to help you installing Docker on your machine and getting started with the Developer Tools Docker image provided by Ultra: obtaining and starting it; checking its contents.
+The goal of this tutorial is to help you install Docker on your machine and get started with the Developer Tools Docker image provided by Ultra: obtaining and starting it; checking its contents.

 ## Install Docker on your current operating system